 Coastal Development Rating SystemA major component of Green Shores is the Coastal Development Rating System (CDRS), a tool intended for use by designers, builders and owners to guide Green Shores design and assess design performance.
 The CDRS applies to multi-family residential and commercial waterfront development projects as well as to infrastructure development (such as public walkways) and shore protection works in public spaces (parks and recreational areas).

 The Green Shores program works with multi-disciplinary teams to apply certification standards (CDRS) and fosters education and planning frameworks for coastal professionals, waterfront homeowners, governments and policy-makers.
 The Green Shores approach may provide a promising alternative to achieve multiple goals such as climate resilience, shoreline stabilization, and habitat restoration as well as increased esthetic and economic values.
 Green Shores is intended to be applicable to all coastal systems and could be national or international in scope.
-Documents for this system are available on the right of this page.
+Documents for this system are available below.